lunny/suggester/README.md

 # Suggester

 Suggester is designed as a web service for providing input suggestions.
-It has 3 features,
+It has 4 URLs,

+* Status

+`GET /:prefix/status`

 * Add Index